Signs of Herpes

 What are signs of herpes?

 Herpes, also referred to as herpes simplex and HSV, is a viral infection caused by the herpes simplex virus and generally transmitted through interpersonal contact.
 There are two types of the herpes simplex virus: HSV-1 and HSV-2, both of which can cause oral and/or genital herpes.

 Herpes is a common condition in both men and women and highly contagious.
 Although there is currently no way to cure the condition completely, it is possible to effectively manage the signs and symptoms.

 - In oral herpes, most signs and symptoms present in and around the mouth.

 - In genital herpes, most signs and symptoms present around the genital region of both sexes.

 Herpes should generally be thought of as a non-serious condition, in which complications are rare.
-If you are concerned that you may have herpes, try using the free Ada app to find out what the problem is.
+2

 These ulcers will typically be red in color and sometimes bleed or weep puss; they may also be highly itchy and cause pain or discomfort.
 Although the mouth and lips are the most typical locations for ulcers to appear, they may also present themselves on the tongue, face or any other area of skin on the body.
 3